 Geoff managed the Kennedy Furniture Store in the 1970's.
 He was a Design Engineer and a Project Administrator, providing new, final assembly plants in Canada, United States of America and South America.
+This guy knows a little about everything.
 Geoff also has a talent for making his own wine!

 Brian Rivest, Funeral Assistant/Arts & Crafts Director/Smart Server

 Brian is our "jack of all trades".
 He retired from Weston's (Ready Bake) in Essex.
 Brian is married to Donna who works for the Royal Bank .
 They have a son Nicholas and a daughter Erin.
 Brian wins several awards at our Annual Awards Banquet and Christmas Party.
 This year he brought home the "We'll never forget award".
 Truthfully though, Brian wins the same award every year.